 Hello beautiful and creative Fashion & Textiles Students!
-I am Ambika, your RUSU Brunswick Coordinator.
-I would like to welcome you all to RUSU Brunswick Department with Ravi, your Brunswick Representative.
-The multicultural campus of Fashion and Textiles with its spacious study area evokes creativity.
-The open green outdoors and delicious food at Refuel (Building 514, Level 1) makes it a comfortable and enjoyable space to work and chill.
-Brunswick campus encompasses creative students from different backgrounds pursuing diverse fashion & textiles courses such as:
+Welcome to the RUSU Brunswick Department.
+Our vibrant, multicultural campus of Fashion and Textiles, with its spacious study area evokes creativity.
+Brunswick is a comfortable and enjoyable space to work and chill.
+Brunswick campus encompasses creative students from many different backgrounds pursuing diverse fashion & textiles courses such as:

 Also, keeping current COVID-19 safety measures in mind, the course structure is a blend of both offline and online lectures, tutorials and workshops.